 The rules for appointing a director are set both by law and by a company’s governing documents (the articles of association).
 Make sure that you read the articles before you start, to check the process and requirements.

 A company’s shareholders can appoint directors.
 This is usually done by passing an ordinary resolution in favour of the appointment (ie a majority of the shareholders agree to the appointment).
-Make sure to check the Articles to see whether impose any different requirements (eg require at least 75% of shareholders to agree to the appointment).
+Make sure to check the articles to see whether they impose any different requirements (eg requiring at least 75% of shareholders to agree to the appointment).

 Filing requirements on appointment

 Appointment of a director must be notified to Companies House - either Companies House in Cardiff for companies registered in England and Wales, or Companies House in Edinburgh for companies registered in Scotland.
 This must be done within 14 days of the appointment.

 On the appointment of a new director, the company must also update its register of directors and register of directors’ residential addresses.